13 Brands That Give Back For An Ethical Shopping High

 You can find many of the sustainable beauty, body, and homecare brands we love on their site.
 In fact, EarthHero only works with ethically-minded companies.

-Their vast range includes zero waste kit essentials, clothing, footwear, baby and kids products, zero waste school and office supplies, beauty and body care products, audio and tech gear, and items for travel, pets, sports, and more.
+Their vast range includes low waste living essentials, clothing, footwear, baby and kids products, beauty and body care products, audio and tech gear, and items for travel, pets, sports, and so much more.

 EarthHero’s Community & Charitable Initiatives

-This (mostly) zero waste online store won’t make you feel guilty when you click “Checkout”.
+This ethical e-shopping empire won’t make you feel guilty when you click “Checkout”.

 They make tops, pants, tees, sweatshirts, sweatpants, jeans, coats, and ethical swimwear.

-The vast majority of their garments are made with recycled or natural materials, like organic cotton and hemp fabric, and are manufactured in Fair Trade factories.
+The vast majority of their garments are made with recycled or natural materials, like organic cotton and hemp fabric, and are manufactured in Fair Trade supply chain entities.

 Outerknown’s Community & Charitable Initiatives